Nentui/alx-low_level_programming/0x0F-function_pointers/README.md

-You have to use atoi to convert the argument to an int If the number of argument is not the correct one, print Error, followed by a new line, and exit with the status 1 If the number of bytes is negative, print Error, followed by a new line, and exit with the status 2 You do not have to compile with any flags
+You have to use atoi to convert the argument to an int If the number of argument is not the correct one, print Error, followed by a new line, and exit with the status 1 If the number of bytes is negative, print Error, followed by a new line, and exit with the status 2 You do not have to compile with any flag